Q: What is the

 regarding UIL eligibility are governed by the University Interscholastic

-League, not by TEA or by the school district.
-Please see the
+League, not by TEA or the school district.
+See the

 Side by Side.
 Pages 8 and